-Thankfully, there are plenty of free tools available to complement Google Analytics and give you all the information you need to succeed in your inbound marketing campaign.
+Thankfully, there are plenty of free reporting tools available to complement Google Analytics and give you all the information you need to succeed in your inbound marketing campaigns.
 Here are 10 of our favorites:

-SEO Book actually has several different free SEO tools available on their website, including a keyword checker tool, a local rank measurer, and a competitive research tool.
-Here, you can also download several Firefox extensions to integrate your SEO monitoring with your natural web browsing experience.
-Examples are the basic SEO toolbar, which produces competitive and search data and displays them in search results, and the Rank Checker, which automatically updates your ranks in major search engines.
+SEO Book actually has several different free SEO tools available on their website performance, including a keyword checker tool, a local rank measurer, and a competitive research tool.
+Here, you can also download several Firefox chrome extension to integrate your SEO monitoring with your natural web browsing experience.
+Examples are the basic SEO toolbar, which produces competitive and searches data quality and displays them in search results, and the Rank Checker, which automatically updates your ranks in major search engines.
 This site is best used for research on your target keywords and competitors, but it’s especially convenient because it offers so much functionality.

 Open Site Explorer is a moz application that accurately calls itself the “search engine for links.”
-Type in your own URL and get a full list of all the inbound links currently pointing to your site.
+Type in your own Google analytics URL builder and get a full list of all the inbound links currently pointing to your site.
 This is useful when you want to audit or reevaluate your current link profile, but it’s even more useful when you want to learn more about your competitors.
-Type a competitor’s URL into the search bar and gain valuable insights about their link building strategies.
-Learn from their mistakes and compare your own inbound link efforts to theirs on the “Compare Link Metrics” tab.
+Type a competitor’s URL into the search bar and gain valuable key insights about their link building strategies.
+Learn from their mistakes and compare your own inbound link efforts to theirs on the “Compare Link custom metrics” tab.

 Remove’Em is a paid backlink removal tool, but the reports they generate are free to use.
 This tool is great for determining the current state of your anchor text.
 Remember, over-optimizing your anchor text for a given keyword can actually warrant a penalty from Google, so it pays to proactively scout for any discrepancies.
 Through this tool, you’ll be able to see how many external links a given domain has, including which anchor text supports those links and percentages of each segment of anchor text.
 With this information, you should be able to easily clean up your external links.

-Much like the robots.txt generator, this tool is designed to quickly and easily create a complex data structure.
+Much like the robots.txt generator, this tool is designed to quickly and easily create a complex organize data structure.
 Schema microdata is important because it feeds information to search engines in a very specialized, specific format.
-Basically, it makes it easier for search engines to pick up information on your site and populate that information in search results.
-This tool offers schema formatting for people, products, events, organizations, movies, books, and reviews, and there’s even a free plugin for WordPress.
-Simply input the information, and the tool will generate the HTML code you need to use onsite.
+Basically, it makes it easier for search engines to pick up information on your site and populate that information in search result.
+This tool offers schema formatting for people, products, events, organizations, tracking code, movies, books, and reviews, and there’s even a free plugin for WordPress.
+Simply input the information, and the tool will generate the HTML Google analytics tracking code you need to use onsite.

 If you’re interested in an easy, convenient way to get more SEO insights for your campaign, try integrating Moz’s SEO toolbar (for Chrome or Firefox).
-The toolbar will highlight links and keywords, and will analyze page overlay to give you more insight into how Google sees your page.
-Search engine results pages (SERPs) are also broken down and illustrated with detailed metrics on each result—and you can create customized searches to mimic a local search from anywhere in the world.
-You can even view social media metrics for some popular platforms, such as Facebook, Twitter, and Google+.
+The toolbar will highlight links and keywords, and will analyze only a single page overlay to give you more insight into how Google sees your page.
+Search engine results pages (SERPs) are also broken down with broken links and illustrated with detailed metrics on each result—and you can create customized searches to mimic a local search from anywhere in the world.
+You can even view social media metrics for some popular Google marketing platform, such as Facebook, Twitter, and Google+.

 Simply Measured offers a suite of different free analytics apps for several social media platforms, including Twitter, Facebook, and Instagram.
-The free tools here do have limits, such as the Twitter Follower Analysis app only working on the first 10,000 followers for a given account, but that should be plenty, especially for a search marketer just starting out.
-Simply post the URL to your company’s social media profile, and Simply Measured will generate a fully customized report analyzing your current user base, as well as how many people interacted with your brand.
+The free Google analytics tools here do have limits, such as the Twitter Follower data analysis app only working on the first 10,000 followers for a given Google analytics account, but that should be plenty, especially for a search marketer just starting out.
+Simply post the Google analytics URL builder to your company’s social media profile, and Simply Measured will generate a fully customized report analyzing your current user base, as well as how many people interacted or how many customers interact with your brand.
 It goes far beyond the limitations of social media measurement within Google Analytics.